 Jesus showed us what it means to love – that love knows no bounds and stops before no barriers.
 Nothing can stop love, even if circumstances seem to block the way.
-Love had, and has, faith for everything.
-(1 Cor.
-13:7–8) So Jesus, prompted always by love, did not let property or possessions stop Him.
-When He came to know and love a young man who owned many possessions, Jesus looked straight into his heart and said, “You still lack one thing: Sell all your goods, give the money to the poor, and come, go with me.”
-(Mark 10:21)
+Love had, and has, faith for everything (1 Cor.
+13:7–8).
+So Jesus, prompted always by love, did not let property or possessions stop him.
+When he came to know and love a young man who owned many possessions, Jesus looked straight into his heart and said, “You still lack one thing: Sell all your goods, give the money to the poor, and come, follow me” (Mark 10:21).

-Religion and devout feelings are useless unless they are expressed in action and in truth, that is, in real community.
-(1 John 3:17–18) Jesus says, Love God!
+Religion and devout feelings are useless unless they are expressed in action and in truth, that is, in real community (1 John 3:17–18).
+Jesus says, Love God!
 And the other command is exactly the same: Love your neighbor!
-There is no true love to God if it is not a true love to our fellow human being, and vice versa.
-(Matt.
-22:36–39)
+There is no true love for God if it is not a true love for our fellow human being, and vice versa (Matt.
+22:36–39).

 This has been our experience: Community is possible through the Spirit that comes to us from God.
 It is when this Spirit fills us that there is true love for our neighbor and full community among us.

 It is certainly true that God works in people, in all men and women.
 But as soon as this truth is exaggerated to the point where we believe solely in ourselves and other human beings, we are on the wrong track.
 We must believe in God in such a way that not the individual but God is in the center, and that individuals join with each other in submitting to his will.
 God’s will can then work in us and through us, and we ourselves become so transparent – like a window – that our own human life no longer matters at all: God’s working is all that is seen.
 I do not believe community can come into being in any other way.
 No matter how humble, dedicated, and unassuming people may be, they cannot build community in their own strength (2 Cor.
 12:9).